Nursing assistant fatally shot by coworker at Jefferson Hospital was 'good man,' father says

 RELATED: Sources identify suspected gunman who killed Jefferson Hospital coworker, injured 2 Philly officers

-Hayes is suspected of killing his own coworker, identified as 43-year-old Anrae James.
-James leaves behind a wife and three children, his father told Action News.
+Hayes, who police say was armed with multiple weapons and equipped with body armor, then fled the hospital in the U-Haul.
+He later shot and wounded two officers before being wounded himself by police returning fire.

+William James says Anrae is survived by his wife and children, two girls and a boy.

-"My son a good man he had two jobs," said William James. "(He) participated in sports with his 11-year-old son, took his daughter back and forth to work and had two jobs.
+"(He) participated in sports with his 11-year-old son, took his daughter back and forth to work and had two jobs.
 He was a good man.
-And for him to go out like that from someone like that is heartbreaking."
+And for him to go out like that from someone like that is heartbreaking," William James said.

+But he's also confused about how someone could get weapons inside of the hospital.
+The suspect was taken to Penn Presbyterian Medical Center in critical condition but is expected to survive.

+"How did he get in there with a gun?" asked William James.
+"I just hope (Hayes) lives so I can see him cause I just want to see what kind of individual this is."

 A spokesperson for Jefferson Hospital said in a statement, "Our hearts are broken as we stand together to remember our colleague and recognize his teammates who tried to save him and protect other patients in the area."